Simpli.fi Alternatives for Local Service Businesses (2026)

 What are the alternatives to Simpli.fi?

 Within the DSP category the direct alternatives are The Trade Desk (larger, higher minimums, agency-only at the local level), StackAdapt (multi-channel programmatic, no public minimum on self-serve), GroundTruth (cost-per-visit attribution model, no minimum on self-serve), and Foursquare Pinpoint (place-based audience segments delivered through partner DSPs).
-Outside the DSP category, Cost Per Verified Delivery prices the same geographic intent at $0.20 per GPS-verified driver and removes the polygon, bidder, SSP, and data-fee layers.
+Outside the DSP category, Cost Per Verified Delivery prices the same geographic intent at from $0.25 per GPS-verified driver and removes the polygon, bidder, SSP, and data-fee layers.

 Why is Cost Per Verified Delivery (CPVD) cheaper than a Simpli.fi reseller buy?

 Because the units are different.
 A Simpli.fi reseller CPM prices a thousand estimated impressions, of which roughly 36 percent reach the consumer as working media (after DSP and SSP fees plus media-quality losses, per the ANA 2023 supply-chain study).
 CPVD prices one GPS-verified driver delivery from operator-owned infrastructure.
 There is no auction rake, no data-fee markup, no agency layer between the dollar and the delivery.
-The $0.20 is gross to working media because the supply chain that erodes a programmatic dollar is not present.
+The per-delivery price is gross to working media because the supply chain that erodes a programmatic dollar is not present.

 About this analysis